Contaminated Land Strategy

 Contaminated land management

 The Council manages contaminated land through the planning and development process.
-May apply when a site has a development proposal that requires planning approval.
-If it is believed that a site may be 'contaminated':
+This may apply when a site has a development proposal that requires planning approval.
+If it is believed that a site may be 'contaminated' then further information will be requested including a site investigation, if required.

 Cornwall Council's Environmental Protection department have planning guidance for developers.